ahuacate/pve-medialab/README.md

 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-medialab/master/pve_medialab_ct_sonarr_installer.sh)"
 ```

-Simply follow our Easy Script installation prompts.
+Follow our Easy Script installation prompts.
 We recommend you accept our defaults and application settings to create a fully compatible Medialab build suite.

 ## 7.2.
 Setup Sonarr
-In your web browser URL type `http://192.168.50.115:8989` and the applications web frontend will appear.
-Detailed configuration instructions are available [here](https://github.com/ahuacate/sonarr).
+In your web browser URL type `http://192.168.50.115:8989`.
+The Sonarr WebGUI will appear.

+An out-of-the-box Sonarr setting preset file is included.
+Go to Sonarr WebGUI `System` > `Backup` and restore the backup filename ( use the restore icon to the right of the backup file ):

+*  *sonarr_backup_vX.X.X.0000_0000.00.00_00.00.00.zip*

 ---

 ## 7.3.
 Radarr LXC
 Radarr is a PVR for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+It can monitor multiple RSS feeds for new episodes of your favourite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 ## 7.4.
 Installation
 Our Easy Script will create your Ubuntu Radarr CT.
 Go to your Proxmox PVE host (i.e pve-01) management WebGUI CLI `>_ Shell` or SSH terminal and type the following (cut & paste):